Interpreting Geekbench 3 Scores

 Geekbench 3 scores are calibrated using a Mac mini (Mid 2011) with an Intel Core i5-2520M @ 2.50 GHz processor as a baseline with a score of 2,500 points.
 Higher scores are better, with double the score indicating double the performance.

 Geekbench 3 uses a number of different tests, or workloads, to measure performance.
-The workloads are divided into four different sections:
+The workloads are divided into three different sections:

 Integer performance: Integer workloads measure the integer instruction performance of your computer by performing processor-intensive tasks that make heavy use of integer instructions.
 All software makes heavy use of integer instructions, meaning a high integer scores indicates good overall performance.

 Floating point performance: Floating point workloads measure floating point performance by performing a variety of processor-intensive tasks that make heavy use of floating-point operations.
 While almost all software makes use of floating point instructions, floating point performance is especially important in video games, digital content creation, and high-performance computing applications.